-Urban radicals want automobiles banned.
-Urban moderates can perhaps live with cars as long as they're not seen or heard.
+URBAN RADICALS WANT AUTOMOBILES banned from cities, while urban moderates can, perhaps, live with them-as long as they are not seen or heard.
+In European central cities, the urban radicals have the upper hand.
+In the United States, where moderates reign, cities are increasingly settling for a compromise-an expensive compromise-by putting freeway segments underground and covering them with parkland.
+Whether called lids, decks, bridges, or tunnels, there are already at least 20 highway parks across the country and at least a dozen more somewhere in the planning pipeline.
+As urban auto impacts become less welcome, these decks have moved from the novel, to the accepted, and, increasingly, to the expected.
+The sometimes considerable cost has gone from being classified "pork barrel" to being redefined as "amenity investment with high economic payback."

-In European central cities the radicals have the upper hand.
-In the U.S., where moderates reign, cities are increasingly settling for a compromise - an expensive compromise - by putting freeway segments underground and covering them with parkland.
-Whether called a lid, deck, bridge or tunnel, there are already at least 20 highway parks in the country and at least a dozen more somewhere in the planning pipeline.
-As urban auto impacts become less welcome, these decks have moved from the novel to the accepted to, increasingly, the expected.
-The sometimes considerable cost has gone from being classified "porkbarrel" to being redefined as "amenity investment with high economic payback."
+Most famous is Seattle's aptly named Freeway Park, designed by the Lawrence Halprin landscape architecture and design firm, which opened with great fanfare in 1976.
+But the concept actually goes back to 1939 when Robert Moses built the Franklin D. Roosevelt

-Most famous is Seattle's aptly named Freeway Park, designed by the Lawrence Halprin firm and opened with great fanfare in 1976, but the concept actually goes back to 1939 when Robert Moses constructed the Franklin D. Roosevelt Expressway along Manhattan's East River, tunneled it under the mayor's home at Gracie Mansion and constructed 14-acre Carl Shurz Park on top.
-In 1950 Moses did it again, in Brooklyn, when citizens www.tpl.org rose up against a planned expressway through the center of Brooklyn Heights.
-As a compromise he added the I/3-mile long Brooklyn Promenade with its supreme view of lower Manhattan, remarking self-satisfiedly at the ribbon-cutting, "I don't know of anything quite like this in any city in the world."
+Expressway along Manhattan's East River, tunneled it under the mayor's home at Gracie Mansion, and constructed 14-acre (5.6-ha) Carl Shurz Park on top.
+Moses did it again in 1950, in Brooklyn, when citizens rose up against a planned expressway through the center of Brooklyn Heights.
+As a compromise, he added the one-third-mile-long (0.5-km-long) Brooklyn Promenade with its supreme view of lower Manhattan, remarking self-satisfiedly at the ribbon cutting, "I don't know of anything quite like this in any city in the world."